AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 Revise for spelling/grammar

 This section is now really light without any outside references.

+// will put old research from HRS back in.
 </div>

 <!--- Took out graphs from HRS and put in old High G graphs that are similar.